 You can even find Man O'War in winning dressage stars!

-Other full siblings combinations that come to mind easily are Donnerhall OL, who had five siblings and he was the only really good one; then there is the legendary Native Dancer, who had six full siblings, and only one other, Teahouse, came near to his greatness.
+There is a considerable variation in the consistency of Type and Talent found in full siblings.
+Other full siblings combinations that come to mind easily are Donnerhall OL, who had five siblings and he was the only really good one; then there is the legendary Native Dancer, who had six full siblings, and only one other: Teahouse, came near to his greatness.
 But there is another lesson I believe we can learn here from full siblings: consider Domino and his two full sisters Correction and Mannie Himyar--all three are superstars, either in racing (Correction won 38 races!!!) or in breeding, Mannie Himyar was a top broodmare and a lasting line.
 When Joe Estes evaluated the sire lines for Bloodhorse in the 1950s he tabulated Domino had 42% stakes winners--the closest rival for top spot was his own son Commando with 37%.
 Who was followed by Ben Brush at 24 %, then came Fair Play at 18% and his son Man O' War at 17%.
 To put these numbers in perspective we need to know that anything over 10% is considered a 'great' sire.
-For comparision, the wonderful Sadlers Wells, called the greatest stallion to ever stand in England, who led the sires list for fourteen years, had 13% stakes winners.
+For comparison, the wonderful Sadlers Wells, called the greatest stallion to ever stand in England, who led the sires list for fourteen years, had 13% stakes winners.
 Sadlers Wells was a great sire in every way.
 You can see how terrific Fair Play and his Man O' War truly were, and Estes even admitted the results were skewed because most of Man O' War's daughters, while counted as offspring, did not race, so his true percentage was probably almost double that--but still what can we say then about Domino?
 He has no comparison, then or now--and he died after just two years at stud.

 So then what made the difference in that Domino could blow through all previous, and it looks like all, future records as well?
-Domino was inbred, and not just to any horse, to the greatest sire the world has ever seen: Lexington RH, he was 3x4x4 to Lexington RH!!
+Perhaps the answer is Domino was inbred, and not just to any horse, but to the greatest sire the world has ever seen: Lexington RH, he was 3x4x4 to Lexington RH!!
 For the rest of this story see Legacy of Lexington.

 Inbreeding scares most breeders, and rightfully so, because if you do it with a unsound or a less than stellar line then you have damaged your gene pool; but there is a flip side.
 If you inbreed to a superior bloodline you can cross over into greatness, as we see with Domino, and produce such a consistent type that generations are improved.
 His full sisters had tremendous records as broodmares as well--this line has been almost a sure thing for speed and sport ability--then and now when we build it up.
 Today, if we purposely stack our genetic decks with Domino and relatives (and Man O' War and his) we will recapture that magic in our foals.
 That is a strong lesson for us if we are paying attention.